Skip to content

 2. Comparing changes against Terraform state (S3, GCS, or local)

-3. Alerting via Falco when drift is detected
+5. Alerting via Falco when drift is detected

-4. Visualizing drift in Grafana dashboards
+6. Visualizing drift in Grafana dashboards with cross-cloud correlation

 Key Features